 The titles in the separate Moshi music library have been designed similarly, but without the storytelling.
 Each gradually grows quieter to encourage sleep.
 A built-in playlist feature means you can play songs one after another as needed.

 Finally, there's the meditation component, which Moshi says has been designed to encourage positive emotions like patience, reflection, and the power of imagination.
 Again, I'm not an expert on this, however, I do have some positive experience using the popular Calm meditation app for adults.
 Knowing Moshi: Sleep and Mindfulness has worked in partnership with Calm to bring meditation tools to younger people makes this a winner in my book!

 At the minimum, it gives you another tool to make things easier at night with your children at bedtime.

 Moshi: Sleep and Mindfulness adds original content each week to ensure there's always something new for your kids to enjoy at bedtime.
 However, you'll need to commit to a subscription to access the new content.

 With a premium subscription (purchased through the app), you unlock the app's entire library and gain access to the new content once it's released.
 With a subscription, you can also access content on up to three different devices.
 You can cancel your subscription at any time.
 A premium subscription is $39.99 yearly or $3.33 per month.

-Moshi Twilight Sleep Stories is available on the App Store and through Google Play.
+Moshi: Sleep and Mindfulness is available on the App Store and through Google Play.

 We may earn a commission for purchases using our links.
 Learn more.